What is almond flour?

 Almond flour is a gluten-free nut flour that should consist of nothing but ground blanched (no skin) almonds.
 It’s often used as a low-carb substitute for wheat flour in bread and other baked goods.

 How to use it

 In the low-carb kitchen, almond flour is a common ingredient in all kinds of baking.
-As almonds don’t contain gluten, a dough made with it won’t act like a traditional dough.
+As almonds don’t contain gluten, a dough made with it won’t act like traditional dough.
 For example, it won’t rise with yeast.
 When using it in baking, you’ll need something to help absorb and bind liquid.
-The most common ingredients used for this are ground psyllium husk powder, protein powder and/or eggs.
+The most common ingredients used for this are ground psyllium husk powder, protein powder, and/or eggs.
 The first two can be bought in health stores or online if you can’t find them in your grocery store.

 Almond flour can also be used as a low-carb breading.
-Mix with spices and Parmesan cheese to give your chicken, fish or vegetables a nice crunchy crust.
+Mix with spices and Parmesan cheese to give your chicken, fish, or vegetables a nice crunchy crust.

 Things to consider

 Almond flour can be viewed as a natural ingredient that is fairly low in carbs.
-But consider that when ground and used in bread, the number of gram of carb may add up quickly.
+But consider that when ground and used in bread, the number of grams of carb may add up quickly.

 Almonds also contain high levels of polyunsaturated fats.
 The omega-6 fatty acids in almonds are typically protected from oxidation by the surface skin and vitamin E. When almonds are ground, this protective skin is broken and when exposed to high temperatures, like in an oven, the nut’s tendency to oxidize is increased.
 This could potentially be unhealthy if consumed often and in large amounts.

 You can get almond flour in most grocery stores and health stores these days, or order it online.